Self-portrait (2007) with 1948 Linhof Super Technika

 advance lever were on the left side of the body.
 Another oddity was that

-their old mechanical shutters would time an exposure down to 16 seconds.
+their old mechanical shutters would time an exposure up to 16 seconds.

 |